 - analyze the data produced by the experiments;

 - record and report on the entire process in a scientific paper

 MCDB 198A-C may potentially fulfill 12 units of your MCDB major requirements.
 Twelve units out of approximately 45 required units – that is slightly over 25% of your major.

-- 198A-C (but not 198D) are required in order to be eligible for Departmental Honors and Highest Honors.
+- 198A-C (but not 198D) are required in order to be eligible for Departmental Honors.

 - Typically, these courses should be completed in your 4th or final year in the lab.
 Departmental Honors are granted upon graduation.
 Even if you complete the courses during your third year, you will not receive an honors designation until you graduate.